imagealt

 Boccaccio

-BOCCACCIO DEPARTMENT - ITALIAN LATIN GEOSTORY
+BOCCACCIO DEPARTMENT - ITALIAN LATIN GEOSHISTORY

-Responsible teacher: Prof. Sabrina Alfonsi - contacts:
+Responsible teacher: Prof. ALESSANDRO BORDINA - contacts:

 Mission of the Department